oroinc/documentation/commerce/user_guide/marketing_promotions/create.rst

    a) **Restrictions** --- Set visibility restrictions to promotions.
 By default, promotions are displayed for any customer or customer group.
 Only one field must be chosen at a time, either a customer group and a customer.
    b) **Expression** --- Specify the :ref:`expression <user-guide--promotion--expression>` that describes the conditions when the promotion should be applied.

-7. In the **Matching Items** section, add, filter or reset the product that the promotion should apply to:
+7. In the **Items To Discount** section, add, filter or reset the product that the promotion should apply to:

    a) **Reset Products** --- Click **Reset Products** next to the tabs to clear all filters and reset the product collection to the default state.
    b) **Add** --- Click **Add** to add the selected products manually.
 This can be used in cases when you have few products to be added and there is no need to set up a complicated filter, or when you need to add specific products that may be out of the filter’s scope.
 Manually added items will appear both in the *Manually Added* and *All Added* tabs.